signalwerk/interview/README.md

 # interview
-this repo contains coding-challanges for job-interviews:
+this repo contains coding-challanges for job-interviews.

 ## Max N of array